fantasyui-com/readme-editor/README.md

 Super simple minimalist Readme Editor (app-store example package)

 ## Usage
 To open file just drop one on the window.

-Content changes are saved automatically [as you type].
+Changes are saved automatically [as you type].

 ## Features
-Markdown support via marked
+- Markdown support via marked
-Markdown preview pane
+- Markdown preview pane